 Like Moses, Christ leads his people out of the greatest bondage: sin and death.

 So where does Easter come into the picture?
 In the Christian tradition, Christ is considered the ultimate Passover lamb.
 Like Moses, Christ leads his people out of the greatest bondage: sin and death.
 Like the Passover lamb, he died so that, by the mark of his blood, death would pass over his people.
 Though God spared the sons of Israel, he did not spare his first-born Son, who died so that the rest of the world could have everlasting life.
 He died for our deliverance, and he rose again to give us hope of an everlasting life.
 Through his death, we have freedom.
 Through his resurrection, we have transcendent hope.

 Hope for Our Time

-So what does Easter have to do with COVID-19, and how is the Easter story relevant in our secular culture?
-Like the ancient Israelites, we are eagerly awaiting when we will be delivered from our current moment of fear, chaos, and uncertainty.
-Even in the midst of our current fear, the Easter and the Passover stories tell us that there is reason to hope, even during our global crisis.
-No matter what you believe, the Easter story can tell you this: there is reason to hope even in our current darkness.
+So what does Easter have to do with a pandemic, and how is the Easter story relevant in our secular culture?
+Like the ancient Israelites, we're eagerly awaiting when we will be delivered from our current fear, chaos, and uncertainty.
+Even in the midst of a global crisis, the Easter and the Passover stories tell us that there is reason to hope.
+No matter what you believe, the Easter story can tell you this: There is reason to hope even in our current darkness.

-This Easter, let us hope, even in the midst of our uncertainty, and celebrate our deliverance from our current circumstance, even though it may seem distant.
+This Easter, let us hope, even in the midst of our uncertainty, and celebrate our deliverance from our current circumstances.
 The plagues preceded the Passover, the Crucifixion preceded the Resurrection, bondage preceded freedom, and fear preceded hope.
 We too can have hope and confidence that we will be delivered from our current season of fear.
 There is hope in the midst of our fear and deliverance in the midst of our uncertainty.